Striped Blandford/Znajek jets from advection of small scale magnetic field: Simulations

 Once a magnetic flux tube fully disconnects from the AD, several events occur in order to rearrange the magnetic field configuration with the accretion of a new magnetic tube of opposite polarity.
 During these processes, there is no efficient Poynting induced energy extraction across the BH horizon: \begin{itemize} \item [i)] Establishment of quadrupole and higher multipoles \citep[i.e. emergence of closed loops on either side of the equator, cf.][]{Beckwith2008} small-scale structures resembling turbulence in the boundary between regions of different magnetic polarity (see Figure~\ref{fig:counter_bpbr}\textbf{\textsf{b}} and \textbf{\textsf{c}}).
 This process comes along with the relaxation of the parabola-like shape in the \textit{jet launching} region, i.e. a biconic region with an approximate half-opening angle $\sim 30^\circ - 45^\circ$ (see Figure~\ref{fig:counter_bpbr}\textbf{\textsf{a}} and \textbf{\textsf{d}}). \item [ii)] Expelling of large-scale flux structures from the jet launching region and replacing by the opposite polarity fields of the newly accreting tube opening up from the AD (see Figure~\ref{fig:counter_bpbr}\textbf{\textsf{c}}). \item [iii)] Evacuation of plasmoids with strong toroidal field dominance along the interface of opposite polarities into the jet launching region and away from the central object (see Figure~\ref{fig:counter_bpbr}\textbf{\textsf{c}}). \end{itemize}

-During the phase of continuous accretion, the magnetic flux through the equatorial plane builds up significant spiral modes (Figure~\ref{fig:counter_equatorial}).
-These structures are maintained throughout the entire evolution of the accretion models.
+During the phase of continuous accretion, the magnetic flux through the equatorial plane builds up spiral patterns (Figure~\ref{fig:counter_equatorial}).
+Such perturbations reflect a loss of both, equatorial and axial symmetry along the equatorial current sheet, while the extended magnetic configuration may still exhibit ordered fields.
+The loss of symmetry in our perfectly axisymetric intial models is due to both numerical and physical reasons.
+The hierarchy of nested Cartesian grids mapping an axisymmetric setup may imprint small numerical perturbations on the plunging region, specially, at the boundary between the free-falling plasma and the AD.
+Episodic reconnection events drive physical perturbations along the equatorial plane also in the plunging region.
+Remarkably, qualitatively similar reconnection episodes may also break the equatorial symmetry in axisymmetric particle-in-cell simulations \citep{Parfrey_2019PhRvL}.
 Similar 3D effects have been observed by \citep[][cf. Figure 15]{Beckwith2009} in the context of disconnecting magnetic loops in the accretion funnel of a large-scale magnetic flux system.
 During phases of efficient energy extraction from the central object (Figure~\ref{fig:counter_energy}), extended helical structures of (outgoing) Poynting flux are formed in the polar regions.
 Figure~\ref{fig:3DCounter} shows such structures for the C-H4-L2 model at the moment of peak efficiency.